Glossary

 Current Yield vs. Yield to Maturity (YTM)

-Understanding the distinction between current yield and yield to maturity is essential:
+Understanding the distinction is essential:

 MetricCurrent YieldYield to Maturity (YTM)